Geeks in Phoenix

 The shortcut key box inside of a Windows shortcut

-4. Click inside the Shortcut key box and press the key in which you want to combine with CTRL + ALT
+4. Click inside the Shortcut key box and press the key which you want to combine with CTRL + ALT

 Note: